uf-mil/mil/readme.md

 # Getting Involved

-Information about getting involved in MIL is available on the [software-common wiki](https://github.com/uf-mil/software-common/wiki).
+Information about getting involved in MIL is available on the [mil_common wiki](https://github.com/uf-mil/mil_common/wiki).
 The home page will introduce you to the various projects that are under development in the lab and provide a link to the getting started guide.